Basic Training

 Course Description

-Aerodrome Control Instrument Rating for Tower (ADI/TWR) Training is a course designed for individuals seeking a career in air traffic control.
+Aerodrome Control Rating for Tower (ADC) Training is a course designed for individuals seeking a career in air traffic control.
 The course focuses on providing knowledge and skills necessary to control aircraft movements in Visual meteorological conditions (VMC) and Instrument Meteorological Conditions (IMC).

-The goal of the Aerodrome Control Instrument (ADI) Training Course is to enable the aspiring trainee to earn a Student Air Traffic Controller license for Tower operation.
+The goal of the Aerodrome Control (ADC) Training Course is to enable the aspiring trainee to earn a Student Air Traffic Controller license for Tower operation.

 Course Content